Why does my Maine Coon lick me? …

 Alternatively, they might just be trying to groom you as a sign of affection and love.

 Why Does Maine Coon Lick My Face Whilst I Am Sleeping

-This is most likely to be because your Maine Coon is grooming their ‘pack’ or ‘family’.
-Alternatively, if it is nearing the time that you usually feed your cat, they might trying to get your attention as they wish to be fed!
+Most likely because your Maine Coon is grooming their ‘pack’ or ‘family’.
+Alternatively, if it is nearing the time that you usually feed your cat, they might try to get your attention to be fed!